tec-miguel-cunha/Airline-Scraper/README.md

 ## License

-This code is released under the MIT License.
+This code is released under the GPL-3.0 License.